 - Results of analysis of assessment of Student Learning Outcome - Any changes to degree/certificate planned or made on the basis of the assessment and analysis - Any changes to the assessment process made or planned.

 The assessment results above suggest we are preparing students well.
-No changes are planned at this time.
+However, changes are planned to further improve the degree programs offered to students to best prepare them for careers.